Ford Fiesta (sixth generation): Powertrain

 The 1.6-litre Duratorq TDCi with 75 PS is sold instead of, in some countries alongside, the 1.4-litre TDCi.
 The 1.6-litre Duratorq TDCi with 212 Nm torque is used on non-van models only.
 Vans with the 1.6-litre Duratorq TDCi are rated 200 Nm torque.

 Transmission choices include a 5-speed manual, a 4-speed automatic and a dual-clutch 6-speed automatic.
 The 4-speed automatic was only offered with the 1.4-litre Duratec engine.
 The PowerShift 6-speed dual-clutch gearbox is available in North America as an option in addition to the 5-speed manual, which may be sold with a diesel in Europe in the future.
 This dual-clutch gearbox was also standard on some models in Thailand, and was available as an option in India.

 Safety and recall

-The Fiesta in its most basic Latin American configuration received 4 stars for adult occupants and 4 stars for toddlers from Latin NCAP in 2012.
+The Fiesta in its most basic Latin American market configuration received 4 stars for adult occupants and 4 stars for toddlers from Latin NCAP in 2012.

-The Fiesta in its standard European configuration received 5 stars from Euro NCAP in 2012.
+The Fiesta in its standard European market configuration received 5 stars from Euro NCAP in 2012.

 In 2017, Ford recalled 2014–2015 Ford Fiesta ST with 1.6 EcoBoost engines because of a risk of engine fires caused by a "lack of coolant circulation".
 The recall partly contributed to a charge of US$300 million by Ford.